 Speaking of Loretta Vampz...EXTRA PERK ALERT...Ms.
 Vampz attended the photoshoot as Chris's "assistant," however we all know she has her own claim to fame as evidenced by her 19.8k followers on Instagram!
 Model, wardrobe styler, and exquisite headpiece designer; the latter evidenced by her Dia de Los Muertos Series with Chris.*

 *Both hailing from Rancho Cucamonga, CA, these pair of lovebirds were two peas in a pod -- both Mexican, both gorgeous, both artists, both wearing matching burgundy crushed velvet loafers.

 3. A LOCATION: San Diego, of course.
 And say hello (again) to 1983!
 Our condo included lavender plush carpeting, purple track lighting, glass coffee tables, and an 19th story view of San Diego, including Coronado Bay to the West and the Mexican border to the South.
 You know what they say...Location!
 Location!
 Location!

-What entailed next was a whirlwind of costume changes, camera flashes and cabernet splashes!
+What entailed next was a whirlwind of costume changes, camera flashes and Cabernet splashes!
 DiLovely was on point and arrived on a mission to give our kimono shrugs the "urban vibe" we were seeking.
-Chris and Loretta tag teamed on lighting, positioning, and wardrobe, making both our model and garments, shine!
+Chris and Loretta tag teamed on lighting, positioning, and wardrobe, making both our model and garments, sizzle!